Skip to content

 What happens if my policy doesn’t include new-for-old cover?

-If your policy doesn't give you the cover you want, you can switch to a policy that does.
-You can switch home insurance midway through a policy, but you'll probably have to pay a cancellation fee.
+You can try to add this cover to your policy, but it may not apply retrospectively, or you can also switch to a policy that does offer new-for-old cover.
+You can usually switch home insurance midway through a policy, but you'll probably have to pay a cancellation fee.
 Otherwise, you can switch at your annual renewal date.

 Comparing quotes from multiple providers is the best way to find a good-value deal with the cover you want.